owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 # Linking Clips
 Linking clips gives you the ability to control precisely how clips play.
-Using links you can play one clip immediately after another, or after a time delay, or play when the Go (Spacebar) key is pressed and much more.
+Using links you can play one clip immediately after another, or after a time delay, play two clips together and much more.

+By default a clip will link to the next clip when the [‘Go’ key or button](../toolbar/layers.md) is pressed.
+For example, if there are images on a page and the first one is playing then pressing ‘Go’ will cause the second image to appear, pressing ‘Go’ again will display the third and so on.

 Links may be used to create a slideshow, add music to slides, create a timed sequence, or even link media playback with control of external video hardware.
 By using links very complex shows can be highly automated.